Luke 4:16 says,

 Just because Jesus

-and Paul kept the custom of going to the
+and Paul had the same custom of going to the

 synagogues on the Sabbath day to preach to